 Studies, Environmental Review and Secretarial Determination: This section describes the process to develop additional studies and complete the environmental reviews necessary for the Secretary of the Interior to make a determination whether dam removal should proceed.
 It also includes the standards for the determination and the conditions that have to be in place prior to the determination.

-Costs: This section describes the source and management of funding for dam removal and the cost recovery of PacifiCorp's remaining investment in the dams, costs of interim measures and replacement power.
+Costs: This section describes the source and management of funding for dam removal.

 Local Community Power: This section includes provisions between PacifiCorp and other parties regarding power development, distribution of power, and other related provisions.